 At the end of the year, you have two choices.
 You can total the mileage and add in the tolls and parking to calculate your deduction.
 Once you have your mileage total, multiply it by 56.5 cents for your 2013 deduction.
 For 2014 business tax purposes, the rate drops to 56 cents a mile.

 Or you can measure your business usage against your personal driving and deduct that portion of your auto-related expenses, says Zobel.
 Remember to include gas, repairs and insurance.

 If you are leasing, include those payments.
 If you are buying the car, factor in the interest on your loan and depreciation on your vehicle.

 If your business is not home-based, your mileage meter starts at your first business-related destination and ends at your last.
-You can't include the drive to and from home, says Carter, a CPA and professor at the University of Minnesota.
+You can't include the drive to and from home, says Carter.
 In this case, try to schedule several business appointments on the same day to allow you to take the mileage between stops as a tax write-off.

 The only exception is eating out.
 You can deduct only 50 percent of your meals while traveling.
 So stay at the Ritz and eat at Wendy's.

 Once you get home, your on-the-job meals aren't deductible -- unless you bring along a client to talk business.
 In this case, you might consider splurging on a fancier meal because then you can write off half such work-related dining costs.